iftechfoundation/ifarchive-ifmap-py/README.md

 If everything works, the generated files in testdata/indexes should match what's in the Git repository. (`git status` should show no changes.)

-The `set-timestamps.py` script is needed because `ifmap.py` looks at the timestamps and writes them into the index files, but a freshly-checked-out Git repository has all new timestamps.

 ## History

 I wrote the first version of this program in 1999-ish.
 It was built around the original Index files, which were hand-written by Volker Blasius (the original Archive curator) for human consumption.
 Their format was not particularly convenient for parsing, but I parsed them anyway.